 If a person is owed outstanding child support, a lawyer can help that person begin receiving that support.

-If you are seeking a lawyer for child support reasons, please feel free to contact our law firm in Richland, WA.
+If you are seeking a lawyer for child support reasons, please feel free to contact our law firm in Kennewick, WA.

 Child Support Lawyer Cost

 You may be wondering, “How much does a child support lawyer cost?”
 The average cost for a child support lawyer, per hour, ranges between $100 and $500.
 If the case is uncontested, total costs typically vary from $2,500 to $5,000.
 However, contested cases could cost anywhere between $5,000 and $25,000.

 What Is The Child Support Annual Service Fee?